CodeFromAnywhere/react-with-native/docs/about.md

 ## Demo

 Check [our demo](https://demo.reactwithnative.com) here.
 It runs on [Sensible](https://sensiblestack.com) using all functionalities of react-with-native.
 There is almost no app-specific code!

+The website can also be shown as a mobile app (please check our [GitHub repo](https://github.com/Code-From-Anywhere/react-with-native) and view the demoing instructions to run the demo in the simulator)